TrumanGIT/True-North/README.md

 True north starts with default vanilla controls configure to your liking. below are mod added keys thar are good to know about.

-change the Power Attack key (default: V) via the BFCO MCM menu.
+V Key = Power Attack key, change via the BFCO MCM menu.

+Caps Lock – Open the quick menu.
+While holding Caps Lock:
-Press Caps Lock to open the quick menu.
-While holding Caps Lock, press M to open a new menu, then press N to add a new slot in that menu.
-You can then click on items in your inventory to assign them for quick access.
+ • Press M to open a new menu.
+ • Press N to add a new slot to that menu.
+ • Click on items in your inventory to assign them for quick access.

-Press Up arrow key to enable / disable camera preset.
+↑ Arrow Key – Enable or disable the camera preset.

-Press arrow down key to command all followers to stop/wait.
+↓ Arrow Key – Command all followers to stop or wait.

-Press page up key to interact with npcs from a distance.
+Page Up – Interact with NPCs from a distance.

-Press 3 to taunt npcs and gain a buff (only works in combat).
+3 Key – Taunt nearby NPCs to gain a combat buff (only works during combat).

-Press home when hovering over an object to move and place any item exactly how you see fit.
-Press right click to confirm the new change while left click will cancel. (perfect when your trying to position something in your home exactly how you want it)

-Press delete to open "Modex" a cheat menu that can summon any npc or item in the game.
-It can also teleport you anywhere. useful for troubleshooting
+Home Key – When hovering over an object, move and place items freely:
+ • Right Click – Confirm the new position.
+ • Left Click – Cancel changes.
+ (Perfect for precisely decorating your home.)
+Delete Key – Open Modex, a cheat/debug menu that lets you:
+ • Summon any NPC or item.
+ • Teleport anywhere.
+ (Useful for testing or troubleshooting.)

 [True North]